derekhans/derekhans.github.io/_posts/2026-05-08-api-authentication-through-azure-entra-and-api-management.md

 - What is the sign-in risk level?
 - Is this an interactive user flow or machine-to-machine?

 For API access patterns, Conditional Access is most relevant for interactive flows where a user is authorizing a client application.
-For daemon or service-to-service calls using client credentials, the evaluation is simpler — the app credential is either valid or it is not, and the app roles assigned are either present or absent.
+For daemon or service-to-service calls using client credentials, the evaluation is simpler.
+The app credential is either valid or it is not, and the app roles assigned are either present or not.

-Where Conditional Access adds the most value for API scenarios is when combined with Continuous Access Evaluation (CAE), which allows real-time revocation of token validity when user state changes — account disabled, password changed, or session revoked — even within the token's normal lifetime.
+Where Conditional Access adds the most value for API scenarios is when combined with Continuous Access Evaluation (CAE), which allows real-time revocation of token validity when user state changes (account disabled, password changed, or session revoked) even within the token's normal lifetime.

 ### Groups, Roles, and Claims Mapping